kexinchu/work-life-balance/Speak/Speak-Part I Holidays and Vacations.md

     Beijing is very famous city with many attractions, such as: Great Wall, Forbidden City, Bird's Nest Stadium and so on.
     Every year, there's many people come to Beijing for sightseeing.

+My favourite kind of holiday is probably going on a hiking trip.
+For example, last year I went to On that day on that day, we usually eat mooncakes ... sometimes we'll take a trip to the local swimming pool We often used to go hiking in the forest, and sometime we'd (we would) take a picnic with us.